orokro/three-query-homepage/src/docs.md

 # 🎯 ThreeQuery

 **ThreeQuery** is a jQuery-inspired selector and utility library for [Three.js](https://threejs.org), making it easier to load, query, and manipulate 3D objects in your scene using CSS-like syntax.
+This was built and tested using Blender to export GLTF/GLB files, other applications may not be compatible.

 Built for developers and artists working with tools like Blender, it lets you attach selectors (`#id`, `.class`) to object names and control them in a fluent, chainable, and expressive way — just like jQuery, but in 3D.

+In short, you can add #id-names and .class-names to the name field of your Blender objects and ThreeQuery will parse the geometry you import looking for said names.

 ---